Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Related Work

 \subsection{Summary and Gap}

-In summary, RGB-based segmentation methods are efficient but struggle to reliably distinguish materials with similar appearance, especially different polymer types with overlapping color and texture cues \cite{Ji2025}.

-HSI provides strong spectral cues for material discrimination \cite{Chang2003, Burns2007, Hong2021} but typically has lower spatial resolution and higher computational cost than RGB sensors \cite{Ahmad2025}.
+In summary, RGB-based segmentation methods are efficient but struggle to reliably distinguish materials with similar appearance, especially different polymer types with overlapping color and texture cues~\cite{Ji2025}.
+HSI provides strong spectral cues for material discrimination~\cite{Chang2003, Burns2007, Hong2021} but typically has lower spatial resolution and higher computational cost than RGB sensors~\cite{Ahmad2025}.
 Moreover, many HSI networks are tailored to patch-wise classification rather than dense, real-time segmentation~\cite{Hong2021, Yang2022, He2021, Sun2022}.

-In multimodal settings, prior RGB-HSI fusion methods frequently rely on spectral dimensionality reduction (e.g., PCA) and operate mainly in the spatial domain, collapsing the hyperspectral cube into a few pseudo-RGB channels and limiting the exploitation of fine-grained spectral structure~\cite{ali2025fusionsort, li2025hybrid}.
+In multimodal settings, prior RGB–HSI fusion methods frequently rely on spectral dimensionality reduction (e.g., PCA) and operate mainly in the spatial domain, collapsing the hyperspectral cube into a few pseudo-RGB channels and limiting the exploitation of fine-grained spectral structure~\cite{ali2025fusionsort, li2025hybrid}.
 Furthermore, several architectures resize RGB data to the lower HSI resolution before fusion~\cite{li2025hybrid}, discarding high-frequency spatial information that is crucial for segmenting small or thin objects on conveyor belts.

-This creates a gap for a multimodal architecture that (i) preserves spectral structure during fusion, (ii) aligns RGB and HSI features with different native resolutions at multiple scales via cross-attention, and (iii) remains efficient enough for real-time deployment on industrial conveyor-belt data.
+Together, these choices leave a gap for multimodal architectures that preserve spectral structure, respect each modality’s native resolution, and still meet real-time constraints on industrial conveyor-belt data.

+BCAF is designed explicitly to address this gap.
+Compared to existing RGB–X and RGB–HSI fusion approaches, it follows a different design philosophy.
+CMX~\cite{zhang2023cmx} assumes similar spatial resolution across modalities and performs cross-modal attention on matched grids obtained by up/downsampling, whereas BCAF fuses RGB and HSI directly on their native grids without degrading the high-resolution RGB stream.
+FusionSort~\cite{ali2025fusionsort} and HLRFF-Net~\cite{li2025hybrid} achieve strong performance on multimodal waste segmentation, but both rely on PCA-based band reduction to a few components and early resampling, which collapses fine-grained hyperspectral structure and reduces effective RGB resolution.
+In contrast, BCAF preserves the spectral axis throughout the HSI backbone via grouped 3D tokenization and spectral self-attention, then performs localized bidirectional cross-attention between fine-grid RGB features and coarse multi-slice HSI features before a lightweight spectral pooling and gating stage.